ammahmoudi/ammahmoudi.github.io/_projects/Dinning-Philosophers.md

 The solution also uses a GUI to visualize the problem and the solution.
 The GUI shows the table, the philosophers, the chopsticks, and the state of each philosopher.
 The GUI also allows the user to start, pause, resume, and stop the simulation.

-{% include figure.html path="https://raw.githubusercontent.com/ammahmoudi/Dinning-Philosophers/master/images/extra.png" alt="extra" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid path="https://raw.githubusercontent.com/ammahmoudi/Dinning-Philosophers/master/images/extra.png" alt="extra" class="img-fluid rounded z-depth-1" zoomable=true %}

 ## Code Structure